B2B Appointment Setting

 See full B2B ROI calculator

-B2B appointment setting is the work of identifying target accounts, reaching decision-makers, qualifying fit, and putting meetings on the sales team's calendar.
-Coseek uses the stricter term qualified meetings because a calendar slot by itself is not enough.
+It is the work of identifying target accounts, reaching decision-makers, qualifying fit, and placing meetings on the sales team's calendar.
+We use the clearer term qualified meetings because a calendar slot by itself is not enough.

-Title or role fit, company fit, specific date and time confirmed, and calendar invite sent.
-These criteria are written before launch so both sides know what counts before the first call is made.
+Role fit, company fit, specific date and time confirmed, and calendar invite sent.
+These criteria are agreed before launch.

 The cold-calling page explains the phone channel and infrastructure.
 This page is for buyers comparing appointment-setting vendors and deciding what a billable meeting should mean.